xxxinye/pp1-sst-anomaly-analysis/README.md

 This is a small beginner project exploring [sea surface temperature (SST) anomalies] using daily data from the [Copernicus Marine Service].
 It combines both [Python] and [R] to analyze and visualize ocean temperature variation for Southeast Asia.

+This project was developed with AI-assisted guidance, as part of personal learning.

 ---

 ## Project Structure